On the first day of Christmas, I gave my employee…

 Why not let your employees choose what they want.
 Gift vouchers are always a popular choice, and if you’re stuck for something to appease everyone, One4all could be just what you’re looking for.
 Please remember the voucher must not be exchangeable for cash, if it is this will form a taxable benefit.

 Each year, a company can spend up to £150 per head on employee events.
 So if you’re planning a festive shindig – and it’s the only event you’ll be having during the year – the good news is that you have £150 to spend per head.
 Employees can bring a guest along who would also have an allowance of up to £150.
 The caveat on this being that all employees must be invited to the event and all employee’s must have the opportunity to invite a guest.

 This is great news if you’re a limited company director who is the only employee of your company, as you and a guest can enjoy the festivities and celebrate your year’s successes.

 HMRC has confirmed for 2020 that virtual events will benefit from the same tax treatment, provided they meet the above criteria.
 This could be a virtual lunch with the team, or how about a cocktail making class, wreath making class or a cooking class – could come in handy with all the leftover turkey!

 Donations to charity

 Feeling generous this year?
-If your employees decide to donate their gifts to charity, you can claim this cost as a deductible expense.
+You can make donations from the business to registered UK charities.
 Find out more in our handy guide to charity and sponsorship expenses.